Anal Gland Tumors In Dogs

 Cancer of the anal sacs (also known as canine anal gland (or sac) adenocarcinoma or apocrine gland adenocarcinoma) is the most common malignant tumor found in a canine’s perianal region.
 Anal gland cancer, in fact, represents approximately 16.5%1 of all malignant rectal tumors in dogs.
 These tumors are typically found only in one anal sac but, on occasion, both sides may be affected.

 Anal gland tumors tend to metastasize early and spread to surrounding body parts.
 Regional lymph nodes and the liver are most commonly affected, but anal gland tumors in dogs can also spread to the lungs.
 In addition, one of the side effects of anal gland adenocarcinoma in dogs is high blood calcium, which can damage the kidneys.

 Some reports state that female dogs may be more likely to develop anal sac tumors, while other reports have concluded that neither sex is more prone to developing this type of cancer.
 While anal sac tumors can occur in any breed, Cockers, Springers, German Shepherds and Cavalier King Charles spaniels may be at a higher risk of developing this type of cancer.
 Age is a clear factor, as these tumors are more likely to occur in older canines.

-Signs and Symptoms of Anal Gland Tumors in Dogs
+Signs & Symptoms Of Anal Gland Tumors In Dogs